Introduction to Wide Column Storages

 Optimization of HBase

-So, just lookup tables that are known by everybody.
+So, just lookup tables that are known by everybody, and this should make communication a little bit faster.

 Cache Usages